There are several factors to contemplate when you invest in a new replacement furnace:

-The furnace efficiency rating helps establish how much energy will be needed to heat your home and, in the long run, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+The furnace efficiency rating helps determine how much energy will be needed to heat your home and, in the long run, how much it will cost you.
+Basically, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.

 The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will provide compared to the amount of energy used to produce the heat.
-For example, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+For example, if your furnace has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

 Note that this rating does not consider the potential heat lost through leaking or improperly installed duct work or attic insulation.
 The duct work in each home is different – some higher quality, some poorer, so the AFUE rating does not factor this into their rating.
 If you feel that your furnace or duct system is not energy efficient, give your Windsor installation experts